-Is Gap Insurance Worth It in California?
-What Most Drivers Don't Know in 2026
+Is Gap Insurance Worth It in California in 2026?
+When It Saves You Thousands

 You just drove your new car off the lot.
 Three months later, someone runs a red light and totals it.
 Your insurance pays out $24,000.
 Your bank says you still owe $28,000.
 That $4,000 difference?
 It comes out of your pocket — unless you have gap insurance.